tjingboem/UDOs/README.md

     Amplitude:
     k_Tremolo.udo - simple Tremolo based on lfo opcode.
-Can be switched ON/OFF. k_Zwel.udo - looks at the duration (p3) of the note and adds/subtracts amplitude in that note while it is playing.
-Adds realism to an otherwise static note.
+Can be switched ON/OFF. k_Zwel.udo  -   looks at the duration of the note and adds/subtracts amplitude to that note.
+Adds realism to an otherwise static note by adding an amplitude accent.

     Pitch:
     k_lfo4.udo  -   based upon the lfo3 UDO from Steven Yi.
 An extra jitter option is added, so now contains a total of 7 low frequency	modulation options.